Preservation, Conservation - Essential Documentation When Working With Alternative or Unproven Materials

 Photographic documentation (including video and film) can be especially important when working with alternative or unproven materials.
 While the temporal nature of the materials may be a critical characteristic that makes the work interesting, the documentation may be the only aspect that survives for posterity.
 A photo clearly establishes exactly how the artist visualized the work, fresh - before it ages, degrades, or disappears.

 Recycle Black Plastic is from the Recycled Collection.
-The series uses post consumer plastic trash as a commentary about the impact of plastic in our environment.
+The series uses post-consumer plastic trash as a commentary about the impact of plastic on our environment.